Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it provides 'Raw BTC liquidation radar' with specific data points (magnet score, OI build-up, ratios, clusters).
-Distinguishes from sibling tools by naming alternatives (get_mm_trap_state, get_mm_hunt_score).
+Description starts with 'Raw BTC liquidation radar' and lists specific data points (magnet score, OI build-up, etc.).
+It clearly distinguishes from sibling tools by providing explicit USE WHEN and NOT WHEN conditions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.